-On April 16, 2012, the Receivership Court approved the Rehabilitator's restructuring agreement and entered an order of liquidation.
+On April 16, 2012, the Receivership Court approved the Agreement of Restructuring and entered an order of liquidation.
 The liquidation date of ELNY was the closing date of the Agreement of Restructuring, which occurred on August 8, 2013.
 Since the liquidation date, GABC has been responsible for managing such assets and making payments to contract owners, payees, and beneficiaries.

-New York Liquidation Bureau
+C. New York Liquidation Bureau